 Often mistaken for vegetables, tomatoes are actually fruits packed with potassium and vitamin C, plus they taste amazing if prepared correctly.

 If you have a taste for fish, you might want to give sardines a try.
 They are among the most nutritious canned fish you can find, they contain an incredible amount of omega-3 acids and all kinds of other nutrients vital for the human body.

 The same goes for tuna.
 This fish is mostly raised and imported from the orient, and is packed with protein while also being low in fat and calories.

 13. Brown Rice

 This grain is the go-to replacement for bread and other types of processed grains for people who want to start eating healthier.
-Unlike regular white rice, brown rice is high in fiber, magnesium as well as vitamin B1.
+Unlike regular white rice, brown rice is high in fibre, magnesium as well as vitamin B1.

 15. Extra Virgin Olive Oil

 Not all fats and oils are bad for you, in fact they’re rather important for your organism to function properly.
 Extra virgin olive oil contains tons of nutritious monosaturated fats, as well as a large amount of essential antioxidants.